Tronde/ansible-role-rhel-patchmanagement/README.md

 Role Variables
 --------------

-To get the RHEL-Patchmanagement to work it is required to set `vars/main.yml`.
-This is done by running the script `create_vars.sh`.
+The role variables in `vars/main.yml` are set automatically by the script create_vars.sh which is triggered by cron.

 Example Playbook
 ----------------